English

 Key Stage 3 Curriculum

-At Key Stage 3, we teach a range of units: novels, poetry, drama, Shakespeare, media, factual, persuasive and creative texts, and myths and legends.
-The outcomes of these units will mean that students by the time students begin their GCSE studies in Year 10, they will have produced examples of: literature analysis, role-play, rhetorical speeches, film reviews, creative writing, and writing for a variety of other purposes.
+Our Key Stage 3 curriculum covers a range of units, including novels, poetry, drama, Shakespeare, media, factual and persuasive texts, creative writing, and myths and legends.
+As a result, when students begin their GCSE studies in Year 10, they will have produced various examples of literary analysis, role-play, rhetorical speeches, film reviews, creative writing, and writing for different purposes.

-We assess students’ progress at the end of each unit, in line with the assessment criteria for the English curriculum.
-We give students the opportunity to reflect on their own progress and set targets, whilst tracking all progress on a database.
-We use assignments and an end-of-year exam to give an indication of each student’s progress at the end of each year.
+Teachers provide students with regular feedback on their work to help them improve.
+To assess students' progress, we evaluate their performance at the end of each unit.
+We encourage students to reflect on their progress and set targets while carefully tracking their achievements.
+Assignments and an end-of-year exam provide indicators of each student's progress at the end of each year.

-Our Year 9 curriculum has been designed as an effective bridge between KS3 and the GCSE courses.
-This gives us the earlier opportunity to develop skills in topics that students have not studied before, but that are assessed in the GCSE course.
-These include the prose study and unseen poetry units.
-The curriculum also continues to develop the all-round reading, writing and speaking skills that are essential for students’ success whilst maintaining an interest and enjoyment in the subject.
+Our Year 9 curriculum serves as a vital bridge between Key Stage 3 and the GCSE courses.
+It allows us to develop essential knowledge and skills in topics that students have not yet encountered but are assessed in the GCSE course, such as unseen poetry.
+Additionally, the curriculum continues to foster all-around reading, writing, and speaking skills necessary for students' success, all the while nurturing their interest and enjoyment in the subject.

 Key Stage 4 Curriculum